gneu77/rx-signals/docs/rp_state_effects_start.md

 # Introduction to MVU, State Management, Reactive Programming and Effects Management

-This introduction aims at a common understanding for the need of state- and effects-management, as well as reactive programming and why all of those are strongly tied together.
+This introduction aims at a common understanding for the need of state- and effects-management, immutable architectures, as well as reactive programming and why all of these things are strongly tied together.

-* _State Management_ is used to make dependencies explicit and isolate them from code using the state.
+* _State Management_ is used to make dependencies explicit and isolate them from code observing the state (immutably).
 * _Effects Management_ is used to make side-effects explicit and isolate them.
-* _Reactive Programming_ is used to make changes to the state explicit and abstract away time-dependencies.
-Both, _State Management_ and _Effects Management_ are a natural consequence of reactive programming.
+* _Reactive Programming_ is used to propagate changes to the state, make them explicit and abstract away time-dependencies.
+Both, _State Management_ and _Effects Management_ are a natural consequence of reactive and immutable architectures.

 While _rx-signals_ can be used in other contexts, it's main purpose is to implement architectures using the _**M**odel-**V**iew-**U**pdate_ pattern (MVU).

 The MVU pattern emerged from [**TEA** (**T**he **E**lm **A**rchitecture)](https://guide.elm-lang.org/architecture/index.html), which was the inspiration for many MVU-libraries in other languages, the most famous one being [_Redux_](https://redux.js.org/).

 > TEA itself, is the result of a journey that started with a [master thesis on concurrent FRP by Evan Czaplicki](https://elm-lang.org/assets/papers/concurrent-frp.pdf), the creator of _Elm_.
-> An initial version of the _Elm_ programming language was part of that thesis and already aimed at simplifying FRP as much as possible.
+> An initial version of the _Elm_ programming language was part of that thesis and already aimed at simplifying FRP (Functional Reactive Programming) as much as possible.
 > Subsequent simplifications and improvements got rid of all the FRP/RP terminology and (so far) ended in TEA _aka_ MVU, which however still represents a reactive programming approach (and a good one at that).
 > If you're using _Redux_ (correctly), then you're also applying reactive programming (_Redux_ is a RP-library and this just naturally includes state management).